Devianceee/dbfz-api-py/README.md

 # dbfz-api-py
- Async library for interfacing with the replay REST API of Dragonball FighterZ
+ Async library for interfacing with the replay REST API of Dragonball FighterZ.

+Massively inspired by [Felix Windström's](https://twitter.com/sov_gott_games/) creation of http://ratingupdate.info/.

 ## How the API works
 The API works by sending a POST request to https://dbf.channel.or.jp/api/catalog/get_replay.